Support for families of children with SEND during coronavirus

-This is so they understand their business continuity plans and to talk to them about different ways of delivering support to families if they close, either because of staff shortages or if they're forced to close.
+This is so they understand their business continuity plans and to talk to them about different ways of delivering support to families.
 We're assessing where services may need to be delivered differently and how we'll support them to do that.

 Our teams are working with many community providers to consider how to help and support vulnerable families, particularly those who are eligible for free school meals.